-<Mandatory material – to be provided before Consent>
+This Recommendation provides multiple H.248 packages for support of TLS, complemented by models, package-less considerations and signalling flows.

 Summary

-Recommendation ITU-T H.248.TLS defines new ITU-T H.248 packages for support of secured IP transport bearer traffic using the Transport Layer Security (TLS) technology.
-In addition, this Recommendation identifies typical network use cases with different ITU-T H.248 media gateway variants, and provides example signalling flows.
+Transport Layer Security (TLS) is a session layer protocol for securing IP transport protocols.
+TLS bearer plane traffic could be terminated or forwarded by ITU-T H.248 media gateways.
+This Recommendation provides multiple H.248 packages for support of TLS, inclusive the establishment, negotiation, release and performance monitoring of TLS sessions, complemented by models, package-less considerations and signalling flows.

 1 Scope

-{Editor's note (2013-01 meeting): this scope section is still not complete and should be updated as soon as the Recommendation text becomes more mature.
-Contributions are solicited.}

 Transport Layer Security (TLS) is a cryptographic protocol that provides secure communication between two IP transport connection endpoints.
 This Recommendation defines in general H.248 signalling elements for support of TLS in various options.

 This Recommendation provides in more detail information about